LuisRococo/market-place-project-rails/docs/general_notes.md

 - On rails 6 everything wepack is integrated, on rails 5 you have to run the dev server apart from the other server.

-- If you want to use this inside callback methods of clases, you have to bind them on the constructor `js this.handleSubmit = this.handleSubmit.bind(this); `
+- If you want to use this inside callback methods of clases, you have to bind them on the constructor `js this.handleSubmit = this.handleSubmit.bind(this); `.
+You can also use instead arrow functions (instead of methods, porperties with arrow functions)

 ### React phases